 If these fit your career goals, you may want to consider a career as a Registered Nurse (RN).

 Casper College currently offers three degree options to become an RN: Associates of Science, Associates of Applied Science, and Associate Degree in Nursing.
 After acceptance into our program you can finish your degree in two years and be eligible to take the NCLEX-RN for licensure.
 The Associate of Science degree articulates with several RN to BSN programs.
 The Associate Degree in Nursing (ADN) is a statewide curriculum Baccalaureate beginning in Fall 2016.
-The AS and AAS degrees in Nursing will be phased out at the new curriculum is offered.
+The AS and AAS degrees in Nursing will be phased out as the new curriculum is offered.

-Our students are prepared to transfer classroom learning into both simulated labs as well as live practicums in a wide variety of health care settings.
+Our students are prepared to transfer classroom learning in simulated labs as well as live practicums in a wide variety of health care settings.
 The majority of our clinical facilities are located within 5 miles of the campus.

 The Guide to ReNEW Associate Degree Nursing (PDF) provides more information on admission to the program.